hex000000/makegroupworknotsuck/chapters/00_index.md

 1. Lit Review
 2. Scoping Review
 3. Ethics mods?
 Will discuss with PR 5/11
+- when ready, demonstrate in touch with line manager head of school
+4. Exercise for Monday, existing plus word cloud investigation?
+-

 # Using Repertory Grid Technique in the Learning Sciences
 1. Cover page